 This test will show your doctor the shape, size and position of the heart; sometimes heart valve disease can enlarge the heart.

-This may help diagnose those with normal heart sounds because it can detect abnormal heart rhythm as well as enlargement of the heart’s chambers
+This may aid in detection of abnormal heart rhythm as well as enlargement of the heart’s chambers.

 These tests use soundwaves (ultrasound) to produce detailed pictures of your heart and the arteries.